nithin001/react-catalogue/README.md

    * I will handle the slow network issue at redux level
    * Completed communication part for article endoint.
 I was able to reuse some of the code from the catalog endpoint.

+## Day 3: API communication (continued)
+   * The get part of cart is completed.
+No surprises yet.